Updated: January 23, 2026

 We’d recommend the Mercado Municipal, a traditional market in the north of the city, where you can experience Portugal in all its authenticity.

-English is widely spoken in Portugal, although not as an official language.
+English is widely spoken in Portugal, and, in general, Braga is no exception.
 As Braga is a university city with around 20,000 students, you’ll find it easy to communicate, as the younger generations speak excellent English.
+Braga’s expat community has also increased in the past few years, so you should find it quite easy to meet fellow English speakers.

 Healthcare in Portugal